Ph.D., 1997, University of Washington, Seattle

 (608) 263-9906 Office

-Molecular mechanisms that regulate neural stem cells and neurodevelopment
+Transcriptional and post-transcriptional mechanisms regulating neural stem cells and brain development

 Visit the Zhao Lab